osamanazar47/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link :is a script to Create a symbolic link to /bin/ls, named __ls__ 14-copy_html :a script that copies all the html files to the parent directory without coping overwritten a file or copy older files than the existing ones
-100-lets_move : a script that moves all files beginning with an uppercase letter to the directory /tmp/u
+100-lets_move : a script that moves all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs :a script the delets all the files in the current directory that ends with ~